 - Save Money – A use breast pump will usually cost around 50% of the retail price.
 If you are on a tight budget, it means you get a higher quality pump with more features for your budget.

-- Reduces Waste – A second hand pump is good for the environment.
-You’ll prevent someone throwing a perfectly usable breast pump in the landfill.
-Buying second hand cuts down on land waste and more plastics in the environment.
+- Reduces Waste – A second-hand pump is good for the environment.
+You’ll prevent someone throwing a perfectly good breast pump in the landfill.
+Buying second-hand cuts down on land waste and more plastics in the environment.

 New or Used Breast Pump – Making a Choice

-With these things in mind, you should be able to make an informed decision about whether to buy new or used breast pump.
-Consider if the cost saving of a used pump is work the risk to your baby’s health.
+With these things in mind, you should be able to make an informed decision about whether to buy a new or used breast pump.
+Consider if the cost saving of a used pump is worth the risk to your baby’s health.

 Multi-user breast pumps are safe to buy from unknown sellers with regard to health.
 You would need to buy new tubing and collection kits.
 The issue is that these will still be fairly expensive to purchase.
 Your concern should be with the lifespan and wear and tear on the pump.